hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 Media controls are on the inside of the left side.
 These keys are sticky so music tracks can be skipped, played and paused without the layer changing.
-Screen brightness and volume adjustment keys are on the inside of the right side.
+Volume adjustment, mute and screen brightness adjustment keys are on the inside of the right side.
 These keys are also sticky so they can be pressed repeatedly.

 The rest of the right side has a number of symbols that can be used in conjunction with the number layer to perform calculations.
 When any of these